scality/bert-e/templates/conflict.md

  $ # intense conflict fixing
  $ git add <any modified file>
  $ git commit
- $ git push\n
+ $ git push
 ```

-I'll then relaunch the checks with your new changesets and try to merge.
+The procedure will restart automatically after the push.